-Czechs tighten restrictions among record infections spike
+Czechs see virus restrictions return after summer sendoff

 The capital is the hardest hit part of the country with 154 people infected per 100,000 citizens.

 Some of the increase can be attributed to higher levels of testing compared with earlier in the year.
 The number of people hospitalized with COVID-19 is lower than in the spring.
-As of Thursday there were 388 people in hospital — 55 more than the previous day — of whom 81 are in serious condition.
+As of Thursday there were 388 people in hospitals — 55 more than the previous day — of whom 81 are in serious condition.

 To date, the Czech Republic has recorded 41,032 infections, with 482 deaths.
 For September alone, authorities estimate the number of new COVID-19 cases could be as high as 70,000.